 Visaic works as Utpalasia’s sound engineer for mixing and mastering performance items and producing original compositions.

 A content marketing specialist, he also serves as our in-house visual artist, helping to create and prepare logos, graphic designs, and educational support materials for schools and museums.
 As our digital marketer, he creates content for programs, manages social media channels, and promotes community interaction.

 Using his extensive background as a personal trainer, Visaic structures programs for increased core strength and extended stamina for our dancers and staff.
 He lives in the San Francisco Bay Area and can be reached through his site, visaic.io.

-Mauri, or “bee,” is our resident feline and ex-shelter rescue who has come to dominate everyone at Utpalasia, which is, of course, her rightful place in the universe.
+Mauri, or “bee,” was our resident feline and ex-shelter rescue who came to dominate everyone at Utpalasia, which was, of course, her rightful place in the universe.

-Mauri is in attendance at all dance rehearsals, ready to impart her superior knowledge and recommendations.
-In her spare time she monitors the area for dogs, snakes, and (according to her) other undesirables, including Sennia, “little bird,” Utpalasia’s feline fashionista who may often be seen guarding our budgie, Maya, from atop her cage.
+Mauri was in attendance at all dance rehearsals, ready to impart her superior knowledge and recommendations.
+In her spare time she monitored the area for dogs, snakes, and (according to her) other undesirables, including Sennia, “little bird,” Utpalasia’s feline fashionista who was often seen guarding our budgie, Maya, from atop her cage.